-At Key Stage 4 and Key Stage 5 each pupil will have the opportunity to choose and study up to three specialist subjects.
-There is a range of specialist subjects available, spanning a variety of exam board subject specifications (GCSE, ELC, Functional Skills, BTEC).
+At Key Stage 4 and Key Stage 5 pupils have the opportunity to choose and study up to three specialist subjects.
+There is a range of specialist subjects available, spanning a variety of exam board specifications (GCSE, ELC, Functional Skills, BTEC and Unit Award Scheme).
 Examples include:

-- English Literature GCSE

-- BTEC First in Art and Design L1/2
+- BTEC First Award in Art and Design L1/2- KS4/5

-- BTEC First in Sport L1/2
+- BTEC First Award in Sport L1/2- KS4/5

-- BTEC First in Home Cooking Skills L1/2

-- BTEC First in Music L1/2
+- BTEC First Award in Music L1/2- KS4/5

+- BTEC Food Technology L1 and L2- KS4/5

-- Duke of Edinburgh- Bronze/Silver
+- Duke of Edinburgh- Bronze/Silver KS4/5

-- Computer Science GCSE (Obelisk, Martello and Spire classes)
+- Computer Science GCSE and Digital Skills EL3/L1- KS4/5

+- English Literature GCSE- KS5

+- Biology GCSE- KS5

+- BTEC L2 Certificate in Art and Design L2- KS5